Stew-Roids: Production

 "Stew-Roids" was written by series regular Alec Sulkin in his first writing job for the season.
 It was directed by former Mission Hill and The Oblongs director Jerry Langford, who had joined the show's staff that season when he directed the episode "Tales of a Third Grade Nothing".
 Series regulars Peter Shin and James Purdum served as supervising directors.

 The role of Kevin Swanson has been portrayed by several people, including actor Jon Cryer in the second season episode "There's Something About Paulie"; the character was revealed in this episode to have died in the Iraq War.
-This would later be developed more in the tenth season episode "Thanksgiving", in which he was voiced by actor Scott Grimes.
+This would later be retconned in the tenth season episode "Thanksgiving", in which Kevin, now voiced by actor Scott Grimes, is revealed to have faked his death to escape Iraq.

 In addition to the regular cast, actors Meredith Baxter-Birney, Jeff Bergman, Gary Cole, Chace Crawford, Camille Guaty, Wentworth Miller, Mae Whitman and Lisa Wilhoit guest starred in the episode.
 The episode featured many of the show's recurring guest voice actors including: Alexandra Breckenridge, Chris Cox, Ralph Garman, and writers Danny Smith, Alec Sulkin, and John Viener also made minor appearances.
 Recurring voice actors Jennifer Tilly and Patrick Warburton reprise their roles of Bonnie and Joe Swanson respectively.